fit-s-u-m/fit-s-u-m/README.md

 - :telescope: I’m Computer Engineering student and content creater on youtube.
 - :zap: Passionate about math, algorithms, and creating interactive tools for learning.
 - :video_game: Enjoy building games
-- :seedling: Exploring Technical Content Writing.
+- :seedling: Currently working on visualization tools for sorting algorithms.

 ---